Financial planning: Six key areas of focus

 Once gathered, these details may help guide discussions on what strategies or types of planning may make sense for you and can point you in the right direction.
 The information can also be updated regularly so you can see how you’re progressing from year to year or as your situation changes.

-2. Develop a retirement projection and/or financial plan
+2. Develop a retirement projection or financial plan

 For many Canadians, looking ahead to retirement is a main financial focus.
 In fact, one of the most common questions is, “Will I have enough to retire comfortably?”
 Or among business owners, “How will I create retirement income, and will it be enough?”

-Whether your retirement is closer on the horizon or it’s decades down the road, a retirement projection can provide a holistic view of your situation, showing possible financial steps you can take or adjustments you can make to your plans based on what you envision for retirement.
+Whether your retirement is approaching or it’s decades down the road, a retirement projection can provide a holistic view of your situation, showing possible financial steps you can take or adjustments you can make to your plans based on what you envision for retirement.
 It can also identify and report on your goals and illustrate how adjusting certain assumptions may impact your retirement plans.

 Although you can allocate a maximum of 50 percent of eligible pension income (which includes RRIF income) to your spouse, it may still make sense to contribute to a spousal RRSP if: